-In a single motion so rapid and smooth it seemed like no motion at all, the old man was on his feet, dusting off his p sun.
+In a single motion so rapid and smooth it seemed like no motion at all, the old man was on his feet, dusting off his pants, checking the time by the sun.
 Without speaking he walked to the top of the hill, Nick following to one side and a step behind.
-When they reache the pale ghost of the moon.
+When they reached the crest, Dugan pointed to the pale ghost of the moon.